 A Vanishing World

 For years, the Yahi had been hiding in the rugged hills of Northern California, evading settler encroachment, the Gold Rush, and the genocidal violence that decimated so many indigenous groups in the West.
-Ishi was not the first to escape; in fact, his family had been killed by settlers years before.
+Ishi was not the first to escape.
+In fact, his family had been killed by settlers years before, hunted down in what locals called “Indian hunting parties.”
 The survivors lived in isolation, hiding from the outside world, and largely from history itself.
-Ishi’s appearance on the outskirts of the town of Oroville in 1911 was a moment of desperation for him, yet also an unimaginable act of courage.

 The Death of a Tribe